Lehrgeschwader 1: Soviet Union

 III.
 Gruppe and IV.(Stuka)/LG 1 were the only Gruppen of the LG 1 to operate in the Soviet Union.

-III./LG 1 moved to Nikolayez in the Ukraine from 23 to 24 March 1942.
+III./LG 1 moved to Nikolayez in Ukraine from 23 to 24 March 1942.
 The units took part in the Battle of Sevastopol and the Battle of Stalingrad.
 It also conducted anti-shipping missions against the Soviet Navy and Black Sea Fleet in the Crimea.

 IV.
 Gruppe operated the Ju 87 from northern Norway and Finland at the start of Operation Barbarossa.
 It flew a variety of ground attack missions, and anti-shipping missions around Murmansk.
 According to its records, the Gruppe lost 26 Stukas, 21 crews killed, seven missing, 6 wounded and three captured between 3 September 1940 and 27 January 1942.

 Later, just prior to the Battle of Berlin, the Geschwader took part in Operation Eisenhammer, striking at the Oder bridges to prevent their use by the Red Army.

-Western Front: 1944–45
+Western Front: 1944–1945

 The Geschwader attempted to support the German Army in France.
-However, due to Allied air superiority it was restricted to flying at night.
-From 1 July 1944 to 31 August 1944 I.(K)/LG 1 lost 19 aircraft in the failed Normandy Campaign.
+Allied air superiority restricted it to flying at night.
+From 1 July 1944 to 31 August 1944 I.(K)/LG 1 lost 19 aircraft in the failed Operation Overlord (Normandy Campaign).
 The Gruppe also supported German forces during the Battle of the Bulge offensive.
 Operating at night to avoid Allied fighters, the unit attacked troop concentrations and marshalling yards in Belgium and France.
 On the night of 16/27 December 1944, the unit lost five Ju 88S-3s out of nine in a raid against Namur, Belgium.
-The Gruppe was ordered to disband on 22 April 1945, but was overrun by Canadian Forces at Varel 26–28 April.
+The Gruppe was ordered to disband on 22 April 1945 but was overrun by Canadian forces at Varel 26–28 April.
 II./LG 1 also lost 19 aircraft in these operations.